spack/spack/lib/spack/docs/module_file_support.rst

 Although Spack is flexible, the ``module`` command is much faster.
 This could become an issue when emitting a series of ``spack load`` commands inside a shell script.
-By adding the ``--shell`` flag, ``spack tcl find`` may also be used to generate code that can be cut-and-pasted into a shell script.
+By adding the ``--shell`` flag, ``spack module tcl find`` may also be used to generate code that can be cut-and-pasted into a shell script.
 For example:

 .. code-block:: console

-    $ spack tcl loads --dependencies py-numpy git
+    $ spack module tcl loads --dependencies py-numpy git
     # bzip2@1.0.6%gcc@4.9.3=linux-x86_64
     module load bzip2-1.0.6-gcc-4.9.3-ktnrhkrmbbtlvnagfatrarzjojmkvzsx
     # ncurses@6.0%gcc@4.9.3=linux-x86_64